 The program was indeed a mess.
 But we had the top person of every crew position, ten of us, and with a little work we got everything up to speed.
 Our wing's inspection ended up earning to top score in the command that year and our stan/eval office was named the best of the year as well.
 You can read all about this: Flight Lessons 2: Advanced Flight.

 I left the squadron later that year and the Air Force fourteen years after that.
 John turned down left seat upgrade and got out of the Air Force two years later.

 John had the magic touch with money and I'm not sure what his secret was.
 He first venture out of uniform was to open a restaurant in Okinawa overlooking a U.S. Marine Corps runway.
 The restaurant had an aviation theme to it, including piped in chatter from the airport's tower.
 I visited twice.
 The food was very good but the tables were empty.
 The restaurant failed within a year.

 John moved back to his childhood home and started a furniture business.
 That didn't last long.
 We talked about his business failures over a beer or three.
-"The problem, Eddie, is that you have all those good ideas and no money.
+"The problem, James, is that you have all those good ideas and no money.
 I've got all this money and no good ideas."
 I wasn't sure how to answer that.
 A friend of his asked him to sit right seat in a light airplane for a flight to Boca Raton.
 John flew south and never returned.

 In the late nineties John decided he would become an Orlando area real estate mogul.
 As far as I know he only had one deal.
 He bought a lot of land cheap and sold it to a guy named Disney.